foncteur/foncteur.github.io/_posts/2020-11-15-introduction-to-lisp.markdown

 Error: unbound variable
 ```

-The primitive `let`{.scheme} takes three arguments: the variable name, the value we want to assign, and the expression we want to evaluate.
+The primitive `let` takes three arguments: the variable name, the value we want to assign, and the expression we want to evaluate.

-Another available primitive is `define`{.scheme}.
+Another available primitive is `define`.
 It allows us to declare a global definition.
 This primitive takes two arguments: the name of the variable, and the value.
 It doesn't return anything, and can be used as showed below:

 ```scheme